MicrosoftDocs/azure-dev-docs/articles/intro/includes/scaling-load-balancer-aca-procedure.md

 ## Get load balancer endpoint

 Get the load balancer endpoint, which is required when you redeploy the chat app.
-This procedure works whether you're deploying the chat app for the first time or have already deployed it.

 Collect the following information from the Load balancer sample's `.env` file found in the `.azure` folder, within the named environment subfolder.